-Concurrently, TWCC issued \$500 million principal amount of senior notes at par, bearing interest at a rate of 5.625% per annum, and maturing on March 15, 2027, all of which were outstanding as of June 29, 2019.
+Concurrently, TWCC issued \$500 million principal amount of senior notes at par, bearing interest at a rate of 5.625% per annum, and maturing on March 15, 2027, all of which were outstanding as of September 28, 2019.
 TWCC received net proceeds from the offering of the senior notes of approximately \$494.8 million, after deducting the underwriting fees and other expenses, which TWCC used to redeem the senior notes discussed above and repay borrowings under the secured revolving credit facility.
-During the second quarter and first two quarters of fiscal 2019, approximately \$0.1 million and \$5.8 million, respectively, including both bank fees and other third party expenses, has been capitalized in connection with the issuance and is being amortized over the term of the senior notes.
+During the first three quarters of fiscal 2019, approximately \$5.8 million, including both bank fees and other third party expenses, has been capitalized in connection with the issuance and is being amortized over the term of the senior notes.